 Whew!
 That sounds crazy, doesn’t it?
 Yet, it’s actually not radical.
 This is what financial planning is all about.
 The Internal Revenue Code is written in such a way that it can help you reduce your taxes.
 All you have to do is read it, but so many CPAs and tax preparers have become nothing more than number crunchers.
 You walk in, hand them your data, and they input it through their software.
 If their software doesn’t ask particular questions, you’re missing out on tax planning ideas, and you could be missing out on opportunities the IRS and the IRC have provided you.
 Don’t miss out, friends.
 Find a CPA, a tax preparer, or a tax advisor who knows the tax code and utilizes it for your advantage.
 I personally use a tax advisor for my business and I sit with dozens of different tax advisors per year.
 I have to tell you, a good tax advisor makes all the difference in your net worth.

 You see, if you rent your house out for $10,000 a year, and you’re in a 30% tax bracket, you could be saving $3,000 a year in taxes.
-That’s a 4-wheeler, folks!
-That’s a nice gun or even a nice purse. $3,000.
+That’s a weekend getaway or even a nice purse… heck, it’s even 4-wheeler, folks! $3,000.
 Imagine taking that $3,000 and placing it in your kids’ ROTH IRA because, remember, you hired them after reading through Hiring Your Child in Your Business – More Than Just Tax Advantages.
 Now, if you couple the kids’ planning and this type of planning together, you could be sheltering large sums of money from unnecessary taxes.
 What business owner wouldn’t want to do this?